apiato/documentation/docs/digging-deeper/service-providers.md

 #### Container's Main Service Provider {#container-s-main-service-provider}

-No need to register the `MainService Provider` anywhere, it will be automatically registered, and it is responsible for registering all Container Additional (Job Specific) Providers.
+No need to register the `Main Service Provider` anywhere, it will be automatically registered, and it is responsible for registering all Container Additional (Job Specific) Service Providers.

 #### Container's Additional Service Providers {#container-s-additional-service-providers}

 You MAY add as many Additional Service Providers as you want in a Container.
-However, in order to get them loaded in the framework you MUST register them all in the `MainService Provider` as follows:
+However, in order to get them loaded in the framework you MUST register them all in the `Main Service Provider` as follows:

 ```php
 public array $serviceProviders = [